JComeaux444/RPG-Project/README.md

-# A rpg project using JavaFX
+# An RPG project using JavaFX
-One of my favorite project to make.
+One of my favorite projects to make.
 This is a project that uses Java and the JavaFX library to show that using basic coding concepts it is possible to make a small and fun game to play.

 Installation: Should be as easy as throwing the src zip into a project and unzipping, use JavaFX Library as well